 The Brothers Meet Again

 On separate occasions, Uncle Boniface ordained the brothers to the priesthood.
 In the course of his travels, Willibald met Winebald in Thuringia and remained as a guest in his house.
 It had been eight and a half years since they last saw each other.
-An account written in their lifetime says, “They were glad to see each other and congratulated one another on their meeting.”
+A contemporary account says, “They were glad to see each other and congratulated one another on their meeting.”
 Boniface visited them and made Willibald the bishop of Eichstätt.
 As bishop, Willibald founded the double-monastery of Heidenheim (Würtemburg).
 A double-monastery was more common in the Middle Ages.
 It involves monks and nuns living separately on the same monastic property but sharing the same liturgical life.

 Before St. Richard began his pilgrimage with his sons, he entrusted Walburga to the nuns of Wimborne Abbey, Dorset.
 She was eleven years old at the time and remained with the community for 26 years.
-When St. Boniface sought to establish convents in Germany, he invited Walburga.
+When St. Boniface sought to establish convents in Germany, he summoned Walburga.
 She crossed the Channel with a number of other nuns, eager to see her brothers again.

 Indeed, their family reunion was a joyous occasion.
 Bishop Willibald realized the unique gifts of his siblings and asked Walburga to govern the nuns of Heidenheim and Winebald to direct the monks.
-Winebald remained abbot for about twenty years and as he was dying, his two siblings came to his side.
+Winebald remained abbot for about twenty years.
+As he was dying, his two siblings came to his side.
 Walburga then became the abbess of both houses.
 Because of her excellent education by the nuns of Wimborne, she wrote a biography of her brother Winebald in Latin.
 As a result, she’s considered the first female author of both Germany and England.

 Saints Francisco (1908-1919) and Jacinta de Jesus Marto (1910-1920)